Lydia Reid (activist): Later developments

 Eventually, Reid obtained a court order to exhume her son's body.
 Dame Professor Sue Black performed the exhumation; she verified that it was the correct grave through artefacts found in it, but concluded that no body had been buried there.
-As of 2018, Reid continues to press for information about her son and to get his organs returned to her for burial.
+As of 2018, Reid continued to press for information about her son and to get his organs returned to her for burial.

+In March 2023, it was announced that Reid was terminally ill with bowel cancer.
+She died in Edinburgh June 2023, at the age of 74.